-How to design a beauty salon: a practical guide with functional layout examples ready for download.
+How to design a beauty salon: a practical guide with functional layout examples and a 3D project complete with renderings ready for download

 If you’re looking for some helpful technical info on how to design a beauty salon, here’s the article for you.
 In this interesting focus, I’ll be covering the main aspects concerning distribution and functional layout, how to produce the technical drawings and renderings together with a complete 3D project created with Edificius, the professional BIM software for engineers and architects.